patcg-individual-drafts/ipa/details/encryption.md

 # Query Encryption

-A record collector submits queries to a chosen helper party.
-This uses HTTPS, but this is not sufficient because the content of a query is secret shares that are intended for each of three helper parties.
+A report collector submits queries to a chosen helper party.
+This uses HTTPS, which protects information from network adversaries.

-Each query requires that the record collector provide multiple items or records.
-Each record is split into three components, each that is sent to one of the three helper parties.
-Each component includes one part of the encrypted match key (which does not necessarily require further encryption), information necessary for decryption (the origin of the site where this match key was requested, the key identifier used in match key encryption and the epoch), and supplementary information provided by the record collector: event type (source or trigger), the trigger value, the breakdown key, and attribution constraint ID.
+If data for all three helpers were submitted to the chosen helper, additional protection would be required to protect the information intended for other helper parties in the network.

+Each record contains data for each of the three helper parties.
+Each component
+includes:

+* one part of the encrypted match key (which does not necessarily require further encryption),

+* information necessary for decryption:
+  * the registrable domain of the site where this match key was requested,
+  * the event type (source or trigger),
+  * the epoch, and
+  * the key identifier for the helper party public key that was used.

+  Note that, other than the key identifier, the same data is sent to all three helper parties.

+* the query information provided by the report collector:
+  * the trigger value or the breakdown key,
+  * attribution constraint ID, and
+  * a timestamp.

+  This last group of fields is secret shared.

-Of these fields, the current design only permits the decryption information to be directly exposed; all other values are secret shared.
-Decryption information is also likely to be stable over time, so using a form of run-length encoding for these values should make the overall encoding more efficient.
+The information used in decryption is also likely to be stable over time and shared between many records, so using a form of run-length encoding for these values should make the overall encoding more efficient.

 ## Query Submission Options